Auth Command

 ~/.config/ivaldi/auth.json - GitHub CLI stores tokens in

-~/.config/gh/hosts.yml - Ivaldi can also read from GitHub CLI config as a fallback
+- Ivaldi can read from GitHub CLI config as a fallback if you haven’t run

 See Also